Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Results

 \subsection{Zinc porphyrin ($\ZP$)}

 First we discuss a~porphyrin molecule with extended $\pi$-system $\ZP$, synthesised and studied in Ref. ~\cite{Sun2020}.
 It hosts two radical centers at opposite pyrrol sites, created by C-H bond breaking with STM manipulation.
 Its open-shell configuration is 0.46\,eV more stable than the closed-shell one and the ground state is a triplet $S=1$.
-When deposited on Au(111), the molecular levels undergo significant renormalization and there is a charge transfer of 0.73 electrons from the molecule to the substrate.
-The low temperature d$I$/d$V$ spectroscopy shows steps associated to inelastic spin excitation at $\pm 22$\,mV and a zero-bias feature, interpreted as a Kondo resonance.
+The d$I$/d$V$ spectroscopy obtained at $T_\ex=4.5\,\K\approx 0.39\,\meV$ shows steps associated to inelastic spin excitation at $\pm 22$\,mV and a zero-bias feature, interpreted as a Kondo resonance.

 In Fig. \ref{fig: active space Zinc Porphyrin} we show the main MOs obtained by DFT and the main Slater determinants that make up the ground state of the molecule in gas phase.
 Applying the Kondo orbital analysis from Sections \ref{kondo_model} and \ref{kondo_orbitals}, we find two main AFM channels in the allowed $\mu$ range, as shown in Fig. \ref{fig:ZP} a).
-We choose $\mu=3\eV$, for which we compute the associated KOs shown in Fig. \ref{fig:ZP} b,c), which correspond very well with the HOMO and LUMO orbitals, respectively.
-Their d$I$/d$V$ maps, shown in Fig. \ref{fig:ZP} d,e), are compatible with the measured STM maps, so that the two channels coupled to the KOs can participate in the screening.
-The calculated spectral functions are shown in Fig. \ref{fig:ZP} f).
-They feature zero-bias peaks with $\HWHM_\NRG=1.3$\,meV and 0.9\,meV for a hybridization $\Gamma=1$\,eV.
+We choose $\mu=3$~eV, for which we compute the associated KOs shown in Fig. \ref{fig:ZP} c,d), which correspond very well with the HOMO and LUMO orbitals, respectively.
+Their d$I$/d$V$ maps, shown in Fig. \ref{fig:ZP} e,f), are compatible with the measured STM maps shown in Fig. \ref{fig:ZP} g), so that the two channels coupled to the KOs can participate in the screening.
+The calculated spectral functions are shown in Fig. \ref{fig:ZP} b).
+They feature zero-bias peaks with $\HWHM_\NRG=$~0.8\,meV and 0.5\,meV for a hybridization $\Gamma=$~0.8\,eV.
 In Ref. \cite{Sun2020} the authors use Ternes' model \cite{bib:ternes15} to fit the d$I$/d$V$ spectrum with an AFM coupling of $|\rho J|=0.14$.
-We obtain an equivalent coupling $\rho j_1\approx\rho j_2\approx 0.14$ using $\Gamma=0.55$\,eV, but this results in $T_\K=\HWHM_\NRG\approx 0.18$\,meV and $0.12$\,meV for KOs 1 and 2, respectively, both below the experimental temperature.
+We obtain an equivalent coupling $\rho j_1\approx\rho j_2\approx 0.14$ using $\Gamma=0.55$\,eV, but this results in $T_\K=\HWHM_\NRG\approx$~0.8\,K and 0.5\,K for KOs 1 and 2, respectively, both below the experimental temperature.
 Note, however, that in the fitting used in Ref. \cite{Sun2020} the spin-excitation cusps are considered as well as the zero-bias peak.